 - What are your professional goals?

-Plan to arrive to the interview ten to fifteen minutes prior to the agreed-upon meeting time.
+Plan to arrive at the interview ten to fifteen minutes prior to the agreed-upon meeting time.
 This will give you plenty of time to find parking and compose yourself before meeting your potential employer.
 It will also ensure that you’re not late for your appointment.

 Joining Professional Organizations

 While finding a trade school job might be first on your list of things to do after graduating from a technical or vocational school, there are other items you’ll want to check off as well.
 One of these tasks is joining a professional organization in your specific trade.
-If you went to school for culinary arts, for instance, you’ll want to look into joining the National Restaurant Association and the Culinary Institute of America, for instance.
+If you went to a technical school for culinary arts, for instance, you’ll want to look into joining the National Restaurant Association and the Culinary Institute of America, for instance.
 If you’re in construction, you’ll want to apply for membership with the National Home Builders Association and the Associated General Contractors of America, for example.
 You get the idea.

 There are numerous professional organizations and associations in every vocational area you can think of.
 These members-only groups are formed to serve employees and contractors working in a specific industry or trade.
 They provide professional development resources, information about industry regulations, and even discounts on tools and equipment necessary for work in the field.
 While membership with trade-specific organizations may cost you a small monthly or yearly fee, consider the expense a worthwhile investment that will yield infinite dividends throughout your career.
 As you’re applying for trade school jobs, you should also list any professional organizations or associations you’re affiliated with on your resume.

-As a recent trade school graduate, you will have lots of opportunities to explore.
+As a recent trade school program graduate, you will have lots of opportunities to explore.
 This is an exciting time, but there can be a good deal of pressure as well.
 You may feel as if you’re expected to start a new job and begin earning money right away.
 Before you make your next move, though, take a moment to consider all of your options.
 Then, make your decision based on what you feel is best for your future, not what others may expect you to do.
 As your career progresses and you find personal fulfillment in addition to financial rewards in your new role, you’ll be glad you trusted your instincts as opposed to the opinions of others.

 - Bureau of Labor Statistics: Professional Certifications and Occupational Licenses